 I believe Lorrie must have been thrilled singing with The Beach Boys and she is smiling every step of the way.
 What a treat, watching Lorrie Morgan and The Beach Boys sing together.

-The album was not a big hit and was poorly received by critics.
-Consequently, further volumes in the series were scrapped.
+received by critics.
+Consequently, further volumes in the series were

 So sad, I would have loved to hear what Brian could produce with some country tunes.
 The album did make it to #12 on the U.S. Billboard Top country Albums, but none of the individual songs did all that well.